imathew07/ccsf-computer-science/object-oriented-programming/palindrome/README.md

-# Palindrome Checker
+# Palindrome Checker Using Stack and Queue

-A C++ program that determines whether a string is a palindrome.
+A C++ program that checks whether a string is a palindrome using stack and queue data structures.

 ## Description

-This project checks if a word or sequence reads the same forward and backward by comparing characters and applying logical problem-solving techniques.
+This project determines whether a string reads the same forward and backward by storing characters in both a stack and a queue.

+The stack follows a Last-In-First-Out (LIFO) structure, while the queue follows a First-In-First-Out (FIFO) structure.
+By comparing the characters removed from each structure, the program can determine if the string is a palindrome.

 ## Features

 - Check if a string is a palindrome
+- Store characters using a stack and queue
-- Compare characters from different positions
+- Compare elements from both data structures
-- Handle string manipulation
+- Handle precondition violations when structures exceed capacity
+- Test multiple input cases

 ## Concepts Practiced

-- Strings
+- Stacks
-- Conditional statements
+- Queues
+- Abstract data types
+- LIFO and FIFO concepts
-- Loops
+- Exception handling
 - Functions
 - Problem solving
-- Recursion (if implemented)

 ## Language

 C++

-## Purpose

-This project was developed as part of my Computer Science coursework at City College of San Francisco to practice string manipulation and algorithmic thinking.git status